-In Key Stage 1 and 2, medium term assessments are carried out each term using the White Rose assessment materials.
+In Key Stage 1 and 2, medium term assessments are carried out at the end of each half term using the stage-based, Assertive Mentoring test papers.
 Class teachers then use a selection of qualitative and quantitative evidence gathered throughout the half term to detail each child's progress against the curriculum objectives in which they are working on.
 From this, an overall level is allocated to each child.
 Data is then entered by class teachers on to SIMS and mapping grids generated to track the progress of both individuals and groups of children.